Ejiro-David/EJprintF/README.md

 %c: Used to print characters
 %x or %X: Used to print hexadecimal numbers
 %p: Used to print pointers
-%%: Used to print the % character
+%%: Used to print the % character -- done

 Test for main funct